 For her part, the defendant denied any wrongdoing and stuck to the story that she is a $375-an-hour Pilates instructor.
 More specifically, she describes herself as a “fitness instructor, professional dancer, actor and [interestingly] an adjunct professor.”
 (The report did not say what subject she teaches.)
 She countersued, alleging that Peoples had “inappropriately touched her butt” and had sued her only after she rebuffed his advances.
 Peoples denied that and mocked the claim that defendant had given him Pilates lessons, stating that he is 60 years old and has arthritis, diabetes and chronic fatigue syndrome. “[I’m] barely able to walk, let alone do Pilates,” Peoples said in court documents. “[Sex is] one of the few exercises I get to do.”

 Both cases were dismissed, which seems like the only appropriate result here.
-U.S. District Judge Edmund Ludwig held that Peoples could not recover against the credit-card company because the charges were admittedly for an illegal and "prohibited transaction" and so violated the cardmember agreement.
-His claim against the woman also failed, probably because of illegality or estoppel (but I don't have the opinion yet.)
-More broadly, the ADA did not apply, the judge wrote, because that law applies only to "public accommodations."
-I was hoping this was based on the fact that although Peoples was being "accommodated," it wasn't in public, but actually the judge just held the ADA did not apply to credit-card transactions.
+Judge Edmund Ludwig held that Peoples could not recover against the credit-card company because the charges were admittedly for an illegal and “prohibited transaction” and so violated the cardmember agreement.
+His claim against the woman also failed, probably because of illegality or estoppel.
+More broadly, the ADA did not apply, the judge reportedly wrote, because that law applies only to “public accommodations.”
+I was hoping this was based on the fact that although Peoples was being “accommodated,” it wasn’t in public, but it was just because the judge held the ADA did not apply to credit-card transactions.

 Peoples said he plans to appeal.
 Credit is due to the Daily News reporter who wrote that by doing so, he is evidently still “hoping for a happy ending.”